pinecoders/pinecoders.github.io/faq_and_code/README.md

 // This is where you enter your start and end conditions. startCondition = pivothigh(close, 5, 2)
 endCondition = cross(close, savedLevel)
-// Determine if a line start/stop condition has occured. startEvent = not plotLine and startCondition
+// Determine if a line start/stop condition has occurred. startEvent = not plotLine and startCondition
 // If you do not need a limit on the length of the line, use this line instead: endEvent = plotLine and endCondition endEvent = plotLine and (endCondition or barssince(startEvent) > lineExpiryBars)